Ursinus College: The Philip and Muriel Berman Museum of Art

-Dedicated in 1989, located in the original Alumni Memorial Library, built in 1921, expanded in 2010.
+The museum was dedicated in 1989, located in the original Alumni Memorial Library, built in 1921, expanded in 2010.
 The museum program is fully accredited by the American Alliance of Museums and houses over 4,000 paintings, prints, drawings, sculpture, decorative, and cultural objects representing a broad array of art historical genres.

 The Alumni Memorial Library was dedicated to the 271 Ursinus students and alumni who served in WWII including 8 who died in action.
 It was built upon a former boarding house.

 Eger Gateway

-An iron and stone gateway erected in 1925, named for George P. Eger, father of alumnus Sherman A. Eger.
+An iron and stone gateway was erected in 1925 and named for George P. Eger, father of alumnus Sherman A. Eger.
 The gate reads "Ursinus College" and there is a lantern atop it.
 Tablets inset into the gate's stone columns tell the history of Ursinus College.

 Brodbeck-Wilkinson-Curtis Hall

 Brodbeck and Curtis Halls opened in 1927.
 Wilkinson Hall, named for Joseph C. Wilkinson, opened in 1966 connecting Brodbeck and Curtis.